Noxtibe/noxtibe.github.io/terminus/index.md

     class="game-detail-video"
     src="{{ '/assets/WEB_Terminus_Trailer.mp4' | relative_url }}"
     muted
-    autoplay
     loop
     playsinline
     controls
   ></video>

   <div class="game-description">
-    <strong>Pitch :</strong> Terminus is a survival-horror game where the player has to explore a mysterious train station overrun by shadowy creatures, gather resources, and unravel the mystery of their origin while trying to escape.
+    <strong>Pitch :</strong> Paris, 1968, as the city descends into social chaos, a much darker threat emerges from the depths.
+Charles MERCIER, a former soldier recruited by a secret organisation, is sent into the metro to stop an impending disaster.
   </div>

   <div class="role-description">
-    <strong>My Role :</strong> I worked on the core gameplay systems in Unreal Engine 5 using C++.
-I was responsible for the shooting mechanics, the inventory system, the dynamic lighting interactions, and the enemy AI behavior.
+    <strong>My Role :</strong> On this project, I worked on the weapon reloading system, a system for controlling the game's lights in real time and a dialogue system.
+    I also did almost all the VFX, helped with optimisation, debugging, and much more.
   </div>

 </div>